Résumé

 Springer, United States (2018).
 Translation of essays “Training in Autonomy,” by Lev Moujahid Velázquez Barriga, and “Sacred Mountain,” by María Luisa Santiago Jiménez & Oscar Barrios Flores for the Springer Handbook on Promoting Social Justice in Education (2019), ed.
 Rosemary Papa and Marta Sánchez et al.

 Fifth Estate journal, United States (2019).
-Lago de sangre, by Kenneth Wishnia (Oakland: PM Press, 2018), book review translation into Spanish.
+Lago de sangre, by Kenneth Wishnia (PM Press, 2018), book review translation into Spanish.

 Costas Bissas and Venetia Kogkou, Athens, Greece (2019).
 Copy editor, “Researching Information in Engineering: Making and Reading as Two Sides of the Same Coin”.
 IFLA WLIC 2019: Libraries: Dialogue for Change.

 Prof. Miguel Ángel del Arco Blanco, University of Granada, Spain (2019–2020).
 Translator, “Famine in Spain During Franco’s Dictatorship (1939–1951)” (Journal of Contemporary History).
-Translator, “The Famine that ‘Never’ Existed: Features and Causes of the Spanish Famine,” chapter in Franco’s Famine (Bloomsbury, forthcoming), ed.
-Peter Anderson and Miguel Ángel del Arco Blanco.
+Translator, “The Famine that ‘Never’ Existed: Features and Causes of the Spanish Famine,” chapter in Franco’s Famine (Bloomsbury, 2021), ed.
+Miguel Ángel del Arco Blanco and Peter Anderson.

 Prof. Mariana Mendonça, University of Buenos Aires, Argentina (2019).
 Copy-editor, proofreader, “Educational Expansion Policies in Argentina” (Journal of Higher Education).
 Translator, “Towards a Deepening of Labour-Power Differentiation: Five Decades of Transformation in the Argentine Higher Education System” (Policy Reviews in Higher Education).
 Translator, “Expansion of Rights and Opportunities for the Poorest Social Sectors: Territorial Impacts of Extension and Outreach Programs in State Universities Established in Argentina Between 2008 and 2015)” (University of Notre Dame, United States, Visiting Fellowship Program).

-Prof. Ruth Rubio Marín, University of Seville, Spain (2019–2021).
+Prof. Ruth Rubio Marín, University of Seville, Spain (2019–2024).
 Proofreader, “On Constitutionalism and Women’s Citizenship,” Gruber Lecture, Yale Law School, United States.
-Copy editor and proofreader, Global Gender Constitutionalism and Women’s Citizenship: A Struggle for Transformative Inclusion (Cambridge: Cambridge University Press, forthcoming).
+Copy editor and proofreader, Global Gender Constitutionalism and Women’s Citizenship: A Struggle for Transformative Inclusion (Cambridge University Press, 2023).
+Copy editor, Constitucionalismo global y orden de género (Tirant lo Blanch, 2024).

 Prof. Alba Martínez, University of Granada, Spain (2019).
 Translator, “Motherhood, Labor, and Anti-Fascism: The Construction of Refugee Identity by Spanish Women Exiled in France, 1939–1976” (Journal of Iberian and Latin American Studies 26, no. 3 [2021]).